mfrawley/steppy-graph/README.md

-# Steppy Graph - An alpha-quality DSL for Step Functions
+# Steppy Graph - A DSL for Step Functions

 Example Usage:
 ```